Travis Fanset

 Travis Mitchell Fanset (born July 26, 1991) is a Canadian curler from Tillsonburg, Ontario.
-A former Canadian junior runner-up, he played on the World Curling Tour From 2011 to 2017, including one season with the John Epping rink.
+A former Canadian junior runner-up, he currently plays third on Team Pat Ferris.

 Career

 Fanset and his rink of Craig Van Ymeren, Geoff Chambers and Christopher Jay won the 2008 Ontario Junior Curling Championships, defeating Neil Sinclair in the provincial final.
 The team represented Ontario at the 2008 Canadian Junior Curling Championships.
 There, Fanset led his rink to a 9–3 round robin record.
 The team then defeated Saskatchewan (skipped by Brennen Jones) in a tiebreaker, and then Prince Edward Island (Brett Gallant) in the semifinal, before losing to Quebec's William Dion in the final.

 In 2012, Fanset joined the Mark Kean rink, playing third on the team, which also included Patrick Janssen and Tim March.
 The team found early success on the World Curling Tour, winning the 2012 KW Fall Classic, Fanset's first career Tour title.
 Over the course of the 2012–13 curling season, the rink played in all four Grand Slam events.
-At the 2012 Masters, they were win less, going 0-5.
+At the 2012 Masters, they were win less, going 0–5.
 However, in their second Grand Slam of the season, the 2012 Canadian Open, not only did they win a game, they went all the way to the semi-final where they lost to provincial rival Glenn Howard.
-The team then went 1-4 at the 2013 National, and were again win less at the 2013 Players' Championship.
+The team then went 1–4 at the 2013 National, and were again win less at the 2013 Players' Championship.

 The next season, the Kean rink played in the 2013 Canadian Olympic Curling Pre-Trials, where they were eliminated after losing all three of their games.
 The team found success again at the 2013 Canadian Open, where they lost in the quarter-finals.
 Kean left the team mid-season, with Fanset taking over the reins as skip for The National Slam event.
 Chad Allen joined the team at third.
 The team went win less, losing all five games.
 After the event, the team picked up John Epping to skip the rink, with Fanset moving back to third.
 The team found immediate success, making it to the quarter-finals of the season ending 2014 Players' Championship.
 Following the season, the team decided to remain together with Epping as skip.